 Trainees will be assigned self-paced online content per quarter.
 This self-paced online content will be delivered via RCPI's virtual learning environment, Brightspace.
 Each quarter will also include one scheduled virtual tutorial lasting 90-minutes.
 Allocated dates will be provided before the start of the training year.
 Trainees must plan the time to complete requirements per quarter.

-For full information on the Taught Programme, please go to:
+For full information on the Taught Programme, please go to the BST Taught Programme FAQ Page